 2021 is shaping up to be the year of the meme stock.
 Retail investors banded together by social media platforms like Reddit’s Wall Street Bets, Stocktwits, and iHub have created some of the most amazing spectacles the stock market has ever seen.

-Movie theater chain AMC Entertainment (NYSE: AMC) is making a strong case for Best Picture of the Year.
+Movie theatre chain AMC Entertainment (NYSE: AMC) is making a strong case for Best Picture of the Year.
 Gamestop may say otherwise, but after the events of this week, AMC stock has certainly tightened the race.

 Before we attempt to break down the madness that is AMC stock, know that here at Insider Financial we are always looking out for the next big short squeeze.